 In terms of locations, anywhere on the island away from light pollution is a good place for seeing the Aurora.
 However, I’ve been traveling there for many years to photograph the Northern Lights and, to me, the best places to see the Aurora Borealis are in the South:

 - Skógafoss (South): A huge waterfall from which you can see the Aurora.

 - Jökulsárlón (Southeast): The renowned glacier lagoon is also an otherworldly place to see the Aurora.

-- Stokksnes (East): This black sand beach is my favorite location to photograph the Aurora.
+- Stokksnes (SouthEast): This black sand beach is my favorite location to photograph the Aurora.

-- Kirkjufell (West): The most iconic mountain of Iceland is also an excellent place to see the lights in the snæfellness peninsula.
+- Kirkjufell (West): The most iconic mountain in Iceland is also an excellent place to see the lights on the Snæfellness peninsula.

-If you’re a photographer and your goal is to capture the Aurora, you can join us in our Capture the Atlas Iceland Photo Tour that takes place every September.
+If you’re a photographer and your goal is to capture the Aurora, you can join us on our Capture the Atlas Iceland Photo Tour that takes place every September.